-The employment attorneys at The Spitz Law Firm recently met with a client who posed an interesting question: can an employer legally require an applicant for employment to perform a strength or agility test prior to hiring him or her?
+The employment attorneys at Spitz, The Employee’s Law Firm recently met with a client who posed an interesting question: can an employer legally require an applicant for employment to perform a strength or agility test prior to hiring him or her?
 The answer – as the old legal adage goes – is it depends.
 The Americans with Disabilities Act, the Code of Federal Regulations, and Title VII of the Civil Rights Act of 1964 all permit pre-employment strength/agility tests.
 An employer may refuse to hire an applicant if the strength/agility test reveals that the applicant is unable to perform the essential functions of the job.
 However, in order for the test to be legal, an employer must show that the tasks being tested are job-related and a business necessity.
 For example, an employer can legally require an applicant for the position of assembly line worker to pass a manual dexterity text, but it cannot legally insist upon the applicant also passing a lifting test.

 But what happens when a strength/agility test results in most women being disproportionately excluded from a certain job?
 If an employer can show that the disparate impact is an uncontrollable side effect of the test, the test will likely withstand a legal challenge, unless the applicant can show that a less discriminatory alternative means of testing was available to the employer.